sakshamyep/QuickMusic/README.md

 # Usage

-Use !play to see other commands through buttons.
+Use !play <song name or URL> to see other commands through buttons.

 You can change the prefix from .env file check for BOT_PREFIX= and set your own prefix.